 Yes, this recipe can be made in a pressure cooker.
 Similar to a slow cooker, you’ll skip the roasting step.
 Place all of the ingredients into the electric pressure cooker.
 Cook for 30 minutes on the soup setting of your appliance.
 Blend with an immersion blender once the vegetables are fork-tender.

 - The Best Vegan Beef Stew

 - Easy 30 Minute Potato Leek Soup

 - Vegan Seitan Beef Bourguignon

-Did you make This Pumpkin Carrot Sweet Potato Soup recipe?
+Did you make This Pumpkin Sweet Potato Soup recipe?